joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/10/us/politics/takeaways-tiktok-supreme-court.html

 **In North Carolina, Republicans Try to Reverse a Supreme Court Election Loss**\
 `An incumbent Democrat narrowly won re-election to the state’s highest court.
-But the Republican-controlled court is considering an unusual protest from her challenger that could reverse the result.`\
+But the Republican-controlled court is considering an unusual protest from her challenger that could flip the result.`\
 https://nytimes.com/2025/01/10/us/north-carolina-supreme-court.html

 **Remembering the Moments That Jolted Pop Music Last Year**\